MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-03.jpg" alt="Screenshot of typography research in Figma" caption="Researching various font famillies and typographic scales" figClass="" %}

 ### Data visualization and various component tweaks
-With the help of engineers, we picked a data visualization library (Airbnb's VisX).
-I worked on creating the various chart type that would be needed in our product as well as making sure to test colors to maximize accessibility.
+With the help of engineers, I picked a data visualization library (Airbnb's VisX).
+I worked on creating the various chart type that would be needed in our product as well as making sure to test colors to guarantee accessibility compliance.

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-04.jpg" alt="Screenshot of data vizualisation color tests in Figma" caption="Testing chart type and color variation for our data visualization needs" figClass="" %}